How Much Do Heat Pumps Cost To Install? Latest Prices For 2023

 The Renewable Heat Incentive is a scheme that has been set up to encourage homeowners to explore renewable energy sources to heat their homes.

-Signing up for this scheme means you will enjoy payback for every kWh of heat generated by your heating system of 21.16p/kW.
+• Signing up for this scheme means you will enjoy payback for every kWh of heat generated by your heating system at running cost of 21.16p/kW.
 Anyone looking to take advantage of this scheme will have to be quick as there is a closing date of March 31st 2022 for new applicants.

 You will be able to claim the Renewable Heat Incentive if you have a biomass boiler, solar water heating systems, and some heat pumps.
 Payments will continue for as long as seven years, depending on the heat generated by your system.